 Phishing.
 Domains and IP addresses used to host phishing websites that gather user credential information.

-C&C. Domains and IP addresses used by malicious C&C servers.
+C&C. Domains and IP addresses used by malicious command-and-control (C&C) servers.

 DNS Exfiltration.
 Domains that serve as a communication channel over DNS.
 This channel may be used to steal sensitive data or circumvent traditional access restrictions by allowing malware to communicate outside the network over the DNS protocol.

-For risky domains, ETP includes these threat categories:
+For risky domains, SIA includes these threat categories:

 Adware.
 Domains that display malicious content in advertisements.